AndreaPazienza/TIW-musical_playlist-dynamic_version/README.md

 # Music Playlist Manager (Dynamic Version)

 This repository contains the dynamic version of the music playlist manager project for the Technologies for Web Applications course at Politecnico di Milano.
-The project implements a music playlist manager with a MySQL database, Java backend using JDBC, and a dynamic frontend built with JSP and JavaScript.
+The project implements a music playlist manager with a MySQL database, a Java backend using JDBC, and a dynamic frontend built with JSP and JavaScript.

 ---